-When you need a Camden anesthesia malpractice attorney, you can call the Weitz Firm today.
+When you need a Camden anesthesia malpractice attorney, you can call The Weitz Firm, LLC today.
 We will make sure you receive the compensation you deserve.

 When it comes to anesthesia, there are three types.
 Local anesthesia is when a particular part of the body is numbed so it can be operated on (think extremities).
 Regional anesthesia is used to block pain from an entire section of the body (epidurals are good examples).
 General anesthesia is the kind most people are familiar with.
 It is when a patient is put to sleep for a surgical procedure.

 We have reported before that medical mistakes are now the third leading cause of death in the United States, killing over 250,000 people a year.
 Many of these mistakes revolve around medication errors.
 When someone is going under anesthesia, the doctors and nurses must ensure they have a full patient history to ensure they know all of the risk factors for the patient they will be operating on.
 If needed, an anesthesiologist may need to tell a patient and the surgical team that the procedure cannot be completed because they are too high risk for complications during the surgery.
 Overlooking these risks, perhaps in an effort to make more profit, can have deadly consequences.

 It has been said that anesthesiology is a balance of using the correct amounts of medication and monitoring patients’ vital signs.
 If a patient receives too much medication, it could lead to an overdose.
 If they receive too little, it could lead to them being conscious during the procedure with no way to let the surgical team know.